Electric Bike Buying Considerations if You’re a Heavier Rider

 Suspension

 Generally speaking, full suspension bikes are too demanding for heavier riders around 300 pounds or over.
 This is due to the fact that the rear suspension often can’t handle enough pressure to keep you in the appropriate sag, if you’re this sort of weight.
 Sag by the way, is to do with setting your suspension specific to your weight.
-This videoextlink-7288641 talks further about suspension settings, which includes talking about sag.
+This video talks further about suspension settings, which includes talking about sag.

 You should be aware that some shocks absorbers (as part of a full suspension system) can handle more weight better than others.
 This is even if you’re below 300 pounds, or above for that matter.
 So if you’re considering a full suspension bike as a heavier rider, you should definitely check if the suspension can accommodate your weight.
 If the shock absorbers are not rated for your weight, then you may prematurely wear them out.

-For more information about suspension on electric bikes, you can read my article “Do I Need Suspension on an Electric Bike”
+For more information about suspension on electric bikes, you can read my article “Do I Need Suspension on an Electric Bike”.

 rear-suspension-shock-absorber-300x200-3939718